techlahoma/legal/bylaws/Exhbit_C_Officer_Qual.md

 ### QUALIFICATIONS

 **Member.** Each prospective Officer must be, or have been a Director and also must be in “good standing” with Techlahoma.
-You must have completed your full term limit in this role.

 **Volunteering.** Each prospective Officer must fulfill the volunteering requirements of a Director in the preceding year.

-**Attendance.** Each prospective Officer must have fulfilled both the attendance policy requirements of a Member and Director in the preceding year.
+**Attendance.** Each prospective Officer must have fulfilled their attendance policy requirements in the preceding year.

 **Term.** Each prospective Officer must intend to serve for at least a 1 year term.

-IN WITNESS WHEREOF, the foregoing Plan is adopted by the founders as of the date set forth hereinabove.
+IN WITNESS WHEREOF, the foregoing Plan is adopted by the board as of the date set forth hereinabove.

-Founders: